mitanshu7/blog/content/about.md

 hideBackToTop = true
 +++

 Hi!
-I'm Mitanshu Sukhwani, a tech enthusiast with a Master's degree in Physics from IIT Madras.
-After completing my studies, I spent a year as a Project Associate at IISER Tirupati, where I worked on EEG data, network science, and the mathematical modeling of mammalian brains.
-In my free time, I explored projects in Machine Learning (ML) and Artificial Intelligence (AI).
+I'm Mitanshu Sukhwani, a tech enthusiast with a Master's degree in Physics from [IIT Madras](https://www.iitm.ac.in/).
+After completing my studies, I spent a year as a Project Associate at [IISER Tirupati](https://www.iisertirupati.ac.in/), where I worked on EEG data, network science, and the mathematical modeling of mammalian brains.
+In my free time, I explore projects in Machine Learning (ML) and Linux.

 I'm passionate about the intersection of neuroscience, software, and data, and I enjoy working on innovative solutions that blend technology with real-world challenges.
 When I'm not coding or diving into new AI ideas, you'll likely find me enjoying a cup of coffee and spending time with my cats.